Search in MDM

 Further

-Manual-Mecanica response on the re: tin body in the crankcase
+Manual-mechanics response on the topic Re: tin body in the crankcase

-Good evening as the partner says nothing has to happen because the oil sucks carries a rack and by movement I don't think anything happens because the washer weighs more than the oil and will always be in the background and to reach the crankshaft it has a good dist usual.
+Good evening.
+As my colleague said, nothing should happen because the oil pickup has a screen, and I don't think anything will happen due to movement either, because the washer is heavier than the oil and will always be at the bottom, and it's a good distance from the crankshaft.

 Please connect or create account to join the conversation.